Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

   + [`nonlinearFluxOperation`](/classes/wvtransform/nonlinearfluxoperation.html) The operation responsible for computing the nonlinear flux
 + Masks
   + [`maskForAliasedModes`](/classes/wvtransform/maskforaliasedmodes.html) returns a mask with locations of modes that will alias with a quadratic multiplication.
+  + [`maskForNyquistModes`](/classes/wvtransform/maskfornyquistmodes.html) returns a mask with locations of modes that are not fully resolved
   + [`masksForAllFlowConstituents`](/classes/wvtransform/masksforallflowconstituents.html) Returns six 'masks' (matrices with 1s or 0s) indicating where the six
   + [`masksForFlowConstituents`](/classes/wvtransform/masksforflowconstituents.html) Returns a sets of 'masks' indicating where different solution types live in the Ap, Am, A0 matrices.
 + Validation and internal unit testing